 When we were not playing football, we would run behind something, a tire, a wheel, propelling it with a metallic rod specifically fashioned for this function.
 Sometimes we would sprint to see who the fastest runner was.
 (I emerged the fastest most of the time.)
 We would dare each other to jump off one of the small hills on the edges of ADC Farm.
 When bored, we would hang on to a tipper truck that fetched sand.
 Other times, we would pay ten shillings each to ride the only bike available in the neighbourhood, from the matatu stage at Furaha Shop to the shops at the Wardi family where the women sat outside selling milk.

 The game would begin.
 The ground was small and rocky; its perimeter, thorny.
-Save for the few bouts here and there—especially when a goal was scored and the conceding team, predictably, denied its legitimacy—we would get lost in the process of the game.
+Save for the few intermittent bouts here and there—especially when a goal was scored and the conceding team, predictably, denied its legitimacy—we would get lost in the process of the game.
 Time and space would cease to have meaning; rules and responsibilities would be forgotten.
 It would be yellow dust rising and feet thumping on ground.
+It was a story being told, but with feet rather than words.
 It would be noise and cheer and triumph and sighing and defeat.
-It was blood and tears and sweat and boys playing barefoot—a primal poetry.
+It was blood and tears and sweat and boys playing barefoot—a primal, instinctual poetry.
 And when the sun was all but a red curtain beneath the dark silhouettes of the thatched houses, we walked home, scratches on our elbows, sand baked onto our skin, bleeding, happy.

 The stretch from Akiba is long and punctuated with the occasional bump.
-In the east, tall trees and apartment buildings formed dark shapes against the brightening horizon.
+In the east, tall trees and apartment buildings formed dark shapes against a sky suffused with the slightly dark brilliance of the yawning sun.
 In the west, a large yellow moon was visible.
 Overhead, a lone, fading star, the last one.
 My pulse quickened.
 My lungs ached with so much air.

 We came to the small field tucked neatly between Five-Star Estate’s western wall and Wilson Airport’s southern perimeter wall.
 I stopped at the edge of the field next to the boda-boda riders, bent over and clutching my knees with my hands.
-I was drenched in sweat and my pulse was through the roof.
-Steam shot out of my mouth with every breath.
+I was drenched in sweat.
+A fusillade of steam shot out of my mouth with every breath.
 I walked inside the field and sat down on a small patchy outgrowth.

-“Somethin’s terribly wrong with him this mornin’,” Cookie said, lying flat on her face.
+“Something’s terribly wrong with him this morning,” Cookie said, lying flat on her face.